Introduction to decision making

 ## Eisenhower decision matrix

-The [[Eisenhower Matrix - A simple decision making tool]] is an easy way to think about your priorities on a simple grid of urgency against importance.
+The [[Eisenhower Decision Matrix - A simple tool]] is an easy way to think about your priorities on a simple grid of urgency against importance.

 ![[eisenhower matrix grid.png]]